Yours3lf/libmymath/README.md

 Mymath is based on the math3d library and contains similar functions.
 However these functions are modernized, and even some new functions are included.
 The similarity in the 2.0+ versions is minimal.

 Some important things to mention:
- -matrices are stored in COLUMN-MAJOR order (compatible with OpenGL) see: http://en.wikipedia.org/wiki/Column-major_order#Column-major_order
+- matrices are stored in COLUMN-MAJOR order (compatible with OpenGL) see: http://en.wikipedia.org/wiki/Column-major_order#Column-major_order
- -vectors are COLUMN-MAJOR vectors
+- vectors are COLUMN-MAJOR vectors
- -all functions use RADIANS, if you need to convert use radians() or degrees()
+- all functions use RADIANS, if you need to convert use radians() or degrees()

+Contributors:
+Artur Kovacs